pubannotation/pubannotation/docs/create-project.md

 permalink: /docs/create-project/
 ---

-You can use all the functions of PubAnnotation without login.
-However, if you want to deposit your annotations to PubAnnotation, you need to create your login account.
+While you can use most of the functionality of PubAnnotation without login, to maintain your annotation on PubAnnotation, you need to be logged in.
-With the login account, you can create your annotation projects in which you can maintain your annotations.

-To create an annotation project,

-1. Create your login account.
-2. Once you are logged in,
-3. you will see the '*Create a New Project*' button in the [projects](http://pubannotation.org/projects) page of PubAnnotation.
+Once you are logged in, you can find a _create_ button in the project listing page ([/projects](http://pubannotation.org/projects)) or your user account page (/users/{your_account_name}).